maksimryndin/distributed-book/src/decentralized/blockchain.md

 TPS (transactions per second)

-A permissioneless blockchain as a solution to BFT
+A permissioneless blockchain as a solution to BFT[^focus]

 Blockchain network (also called cluster) is p2p network of nodes (called validators in Solana) exchanging with a copy of a ledger (blockchain).
 Typically 10 - 50 validators totaling 1000-2000 nodes[^validators]